Parachela siamensis

-Parachela siamensis is a small species of freshwater ray-finned fish in the carp and minnow family Cyprinidae.
+Parachela siamensis is a species of freshwater ray-finned fish belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
+This species is found in mainland Southeast Asia.

 Habitat

 Patachela siamensis is found in lowland rivers including streams near peat lands.
 It is found at the surface in large rivers and lakes.
 During floods it moves into the flooded forest.
 It can normally be found alongside Parachela oxygastroides and P. williaminae.
 Used to make prahok in Cambodia.